-If you’re looking for an expert family dentist in North Sydney, look no further than McMahons Point Health.
+If you’re looking for an expert family dentist in North Sydney, look no further than McMahons Point Dental.
 Our north Sydney dentist, Dr Edwina Toulmin specialises in providing a relaxing environment for children and helping them enjoy trips to the dentist.
-Currently, McMahons Point health is offering a no gap special for children at their first (check-up and clean.
+Currently, McMahons Point Dental is offering a no gap special for children at their first (check-up and clean.

 Dr Edwina aims to provide a comfortable, homely clinic with music, movies and well-presented rooms.
 She uses a number of relaxation techniques that has converted many dental phobics into happy, fear-free regular patients.
 For all round family dental care in North Sydney that is thorough and gentle, book an appointment at McMahons Point Dental.